 Thermal analysis is a group of techniques that looks at how the physical properties of materials change with changes in temperature.
-It’s easy to see where such analysis would be essential, such as aeronautics, medical devices, or consumer electronics, but most products need some type of thermal analysis.
+It’s easy to see where such analysis would be essential, like in aeronautics, medical devices, or consumer electronics.
+However, most products need some type of thermal analysis.

 Designers can incorporate thermal analysis using Creo Simulation Live in their design process to adjust components in order to meet certain temperature requirements.